Society-for-Internet-Blaseball-Research/sibr-faq/README.md

 # ⚠️ FORBIDDEN KNOWLEDGE ZONE ⚠️

-The Society (along with the Wiki) classify any information not visible on blaseball.com as "Forbidden Knowledge", to allow people playing Blaseball to decide whether they want to cross that threshold themselves.
+The Society (along with [the semi-official FAQ](https://docs.google.com/document/d/1hmTbrINnfRoM62KoJNKk6lLxbAMRr3auTNQneNbOCoQ/edit#) and [the Wiki](https://blaseball.fandom.com/)) classify any information not visible on blaseball.com as "Forbidden Knowledge", to allow people playing Blaseball to decide whether they want to cross that threshold themselves.

 When discussing Forbidden Knowledge, please use spoiler tags in the main Blaseball Discord (surround your text with double pipes `||`).
+Because SIBR's entire thing is discovering and discussing Forbidden Knowledge, this rule doesn't apply to the SIBR Discord.

 <details>
 <summary>View Forbidden Knowledge</summary>